Amy Poehler 'Instantly Loved But Eventually Hated' Cocaine

 Though much like her experience with cocaine, the next day was predictably awful.

 "I also remember the next day when I thought I had no friends, and I was so sad I wanted to sink into the carpet and permanently live there," she admits.

 And it's exactly these drug hangovers that Poehler says she "can't pull off anymore" now that she's a mother to her two sons, Archie and Abel.

 "How do you explain to a four and six-year-old that you can't play Rescue Bots because you have to spend all day in bed eating Cape Cod potato chips and watching The Bicycle Thief?"

 She does, however, still admit to using marijuana occasionally.

 "I can't perform, drive or write stoned, and therefore I smoke pot a lot less than I used to," she writes.

 As previously reported, in her new memoir, Poehler also surprisingly delves into her personal experience with divorce for the first time.
 She announced in Sept.
-2012 that she and actor Will Arnett, 44, were separating after nine years
+2012 that she and actor Will Arnett, 44, were separating after nine years of marriage.

 "When you are a person going through a divorce, you feel incredibly alone, yet you are constantly reminded by society of how frequently divorce happens and how common it has become," she writes.
 "You aren't allowed to feel special, but no one knows the specific ways you are in pain ...
 Getting a divorce really sucks."